kvikee

 Legal Watershed: Subnautica CEO Returns After Court Victory

-The ruling in the Unknown Worlds Entertainment case is a rare, yet significant, precedent in the industry.
-The judge not only ordered the reinstatement of Ted Gill as CEO but also restored his "full operating authority" over the studio and the Early Access release of Subnautica 2.
-This direct court intervention in studio management and the reinstatement of a $250 million bonus package shows how severe internal conflicts can morph into battles for project control.
+The ruling in the Unknown Worlds Entertainment case is a rare, yet groundbreaking precedent for the games industry.
+The judge not only ordered the reinstatement of Ted Gill as CEO, but also restored his full operating authority over the studio and the Early Access launch of Subnautica 2.
+Direct court intervention in studio management and the reinstatement of a $250 million bonus package underline how internal disputes can evolve into battles for project control.

 Hardware in a Trap: Nvidia Vera Skips PC, While Switch 2 Revives Old Games

-Codes and Spirits: How Roblox Shapes the Free Play Economy
+Codes and Spirits: How Roblox Shapes the Free‑Play Economy

 Valve's Strong Defense: "Mystery Boxes" Are Everywhere